DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/README.md

 ### **Model Configuration**
 Each model directory contains a `model_config.py` file that specifies settings and paths.
 For example:
 - [Healthy Heart AE Model Configuration](./Experiments/HealthyHeart/run_models/AE/model_config.py)

-Note:
-**Note:**
-- You can update the number of epochs you want to run by modifying the `epochs` parameter in the dictionary:
+**Note:** You can update the number of epochs you want to run by modifying the `epochs` parameter in the dictionary:

 ```python
 train_model_dict = {